Gaussian Processes indexed on the symmetric group: prediction and learning: Gaussian fields on the symmetric group

-Let us consider a Gaussian process $Y$ indexed by $\sigma \in S_\N$ (or $S_\infty$), with zero mean and unknown covariance function $K_*$.
-A classical assumption is that the covariance function $K_*$ belongs to a parametric set of the form
+Let us consider a Gaussian process $Y$ indexed by $\sigma \in S_N$, with zero mean and covariance function $K_*$.
+In a parametric setting, a classical assumption is that the covariance function $K_*$ belongs to some parametric set of the form